Edward Weisenburger: Bishop of Tucson

 On October 3, 2017, Weisenburger was named the seventh bishop of Tucson by Pope Francis.
 He was installed on November 29, 2017.

 Archbishop of Detroit

 On February 11, 2025, Weisenburger was appointed as archbishop of Detroit, succeeding Allen Vigneron.
 His installation occurred on March 18, 2025.

 Dismissal of theologians at Sacred Heart Major Seminary

 In 2025, Weisenburger terminated three professors of theology and canon law, Dr. Ralph Martin, Dr. Eduardo Echeverria, and Dr. Edward N. Peters, from Sacred Heart Major Seminary in Detroit, without explanation.

 The professors had previously critiqued certain statements and teachings of Pope Francis, particularly regarding theological clarity.
 For example, in January 2024, Martin wrote a column for the National Catholic Register arguing that Francis’s remarks expressing hope that hell is empty could inadvertently support the heresy of Universalism, which posits that all will be saved.
 A spokesman for the archdiocese declined to comment on the firings.

+Parish restructuring

+On November 16, 2025, Weisenburger announced a two-year process of parish and administrative restructuring.
+In a letter read at Masses he said the archdiocese could no longer sustain the number of buildings and ministries built for a larger Catholic population.
+Official figures cited a decline from approximately 1.5 million Catholics in the mid-1980s to about 900,000, with roughly 150,000 regular Mass-goers, and a projected drop in active priests available for parish ministry.
+The process is intended to replace the earlier “Families of Parishes” groupings with “pastorates” — clusters of one or more parishes under a single pastor and leadership team.
+Some church buildings are expected to close or lose Sunday Masses; the archdiocese has claimed that no list of closures was predetermined.
+Implementation is scheduled to begin July 1, 2027.

+Preparatory work began shortly after Weisenburger’s installation and included listening sessions with priests.
+In January 2026 nearly 175 priests met at Sacred Heart Major Seminary to draft pastorate models, which were then to be presented at two listening sessions in each parish in spring 2026.
+Final pastorate decisions and priest assignments are to be announced in early 2027.

+Local opposition emerged as draft models circulated.
+In September 2026 parishioners of St. Mary, Cause of Our Joy in Westland organized a petition of more than 400 signatures and received a letter of support from the city’s mayor after a proposed alignment threatened to end Sunday Masses at the parish.
+The archdiocese responded that no final decisions had been made.

+Weisenburger has described the effort as necessary “right-sizing” so that remaining parishes and priests can be “mission-ready,” while acknowledging that closures of historic buildings would be painful.